 This is another historic home that honors a former US President that is included in the list of national park service sites in Ohio.
 The house is located in 2038 Auburn Avenue, Cincinnati, Ohio.
 It was the birthplace and childhood home of the US’ 27th President, William Howard Taft.
 The original house was built in 1835 and is a two-story building featuring a Greek Revival architectural style.
 The former president lived in the house until 1874 when he attended Yale University.

-The historic home sits on a 3-acre estate and is currently visited by more than 14,000 tourists each year.
+The historic home sits on a three-acre estate and is currently visited by more than 14,000 tourists each year.
 It was named as a national historic site in 1969.